-- 1.1.
-PURPOSE.
+1.1 Purpose

 This code governs legal education at the University of Notre Dame in all programs and in all locations.
+Requirements for the LL.M. and J.S.D. degrees are included in the appendices.

+1.2 Amendments

-Requirements for the LL.M. and J.S.D. degree are included in the appendices. - 1.2.
-AMENDMENTS.
-The code will be amended periodically by the dean to reflect actions of the body having authority over the particular subject matter. - 1.3.
-EXCEPTIONS AND DELEGATION.
+The code will be amended periodically by the dean to reflect actions of the body having authority over the particular subject matter.

+1.3 Exceptions and Delegation

 Exceptions to the code may be granted by the body having authority to amend the section at issue.
 Any matter requiring action by the dean may be delegated by the dean to an assistant or associate dean as appropriate.
-The general authority of the dean to grant exceptions is encompassed in the dean's responsibility for the administration, well-being and development of the Law School, its faculty, courses of study and other activities. - 1.4.
-COPIES.
-The Law School's web site shall have a publicly accessible link to the text of the current revision of the code. - 1.5.
-CITATION.
+The general authority of the dean to grant exceptions is encompassed in the dean's responsibility for the administration, well-being and development of the Law School, its faculty, courses of study and other activities.

+1.4 Copies

+The Law School's web site shall have a publicly accessible link to the text of the current revision of the code.

+1.5 Citation

 The Hoynes Code is named in honor of Colonel William James Hoynes, first dean of the Notre Dame Law School.
-It is referred to here as "the code," and may be cited as "H.C." - 1.6.
-EDITION.
+It is referred to here as "the code," and may be cited as "H.C."

+1.6 Edition

 The code as originally compiled was as of August 1, 1971.
 This compilation is as of the date indicated on the cover.